 The reason the windows need to be a certain size is so that the residents can fit through the window in case of an emergency.

 - Price: $365 to $785 per window

 - Width: 4 to 8 inches per block

 Because glass block windows come in panels, you can customize them to any size you want.
 They come in blocks that are 4 to 8 inches wide and tall, so use this to decide how many blocks you want.

 Most glass block windows have at least six panels but if you want a really small window, you can opt for four.

-Garden windows look like buffet windows that you set plants on to absorb sunlight.
-This is great for a kitchen where you also grow herbs or veggies.
-They have three sides instead of one like a dormer.
+Garden windows are designed for plants to absorb sunlight.
+It’s great for a kitchen window where you also grow herbs or veggies.
+They have three sides instead of one like a dormer window.

-Most garden windows are quite small and can sit over a sink without much of an overhang.
+Most garden windows are small and sit over a sink without much of an overhang.
 But there are exceptions, there just needs to be extra support for those larger windows.

 Jalousie windows are very uncommon for multiple reasons.
 They are made up of multiple glass slats that open and close like blinds.
 They aren’t the most secure windows and they don’t offer much protection from the elements.